hguthrie/hguthrie.github.io/windows-builddevdocs.md

 -  [Chocolatey](https://chocolatey.org/install)

 ## Install Chocolatey
 Only Administrators can use Chocolatey features.
-You can use the Administrator account, or you can use the "Run as Administror" function.
+You can use the Administrator account, or you can use the "Run as Administror" function on the shortcut menu.

-1. Open the **Command Prompt** for the Administrator account or select **Run as Administrator** in the shortcut menu.
+1. Open the **Command Prompt** using **Run as Administrator** in the shortcut menu.

 1. [Install Chocolatey](https://chocolatey.org/install).